Laryngoscopy: History

 Some historians (for example, Morell Mackenzie) credit Benjamin Guy Babington (1794–1866), who called his device the "glottiscope", with the invention of the laryngoscope.
 Philipp von Bozzini (1773–1809) and Garignard de la Tour were other early physicians to use mouth mirrors to inspect the oropharynx and hypopharynx.

 In 1854, the vocal pedagogist Manuel García (1805–1906) became the first man to view the functioning glottis and larynx in a living human.
-García developed a tool that used two mirrors for which the Sun served as an external light source.
+He developed a tool that used two mirrors for which the Sun served as an external light source.
 Using this device, he was able to observe the function of his own glottic apparatus and the uppermost portion of his trachea.
 He presented his findings at the Royal Society of London in 1855.

 All previous observations of the glottis and larynx had been performed under indirect vision (using mirrors) until 23 April 1895, when Alfred Kirstein (1863–1922) of Germany first described direct visualization of the vocal cords.
 Kirstein performed the first direct laryngoscopy in Berlin, using an esophagoscope he had modified for this purpose; he called this device an autoscope.
 It is believed that the death in 1888 of Emperor Frederick III motivated Kirstein to develop the autoscope.

 In 1913, Chevalier Jackson was the first to report a high rate of success for the use of direct laryngoscopy as a means to intubate the trachea.
 Jackson introduced a new laryngoscope blade that had a light source at the distal tip, rather than the proximal light source used by Kirstein.
 This new blade incorporated a component that the operator could slide out to allow room for passage of an endotracheal tube or bronchoscope.

 That same year, Henry Harrington Janeway (1873–1921) published results he had achieved using another new laryngoscope he had recently developed.
 An American anesthesiologist practicing at Bellevue Hospital in New York City, Janeway believed that direct intratracheal insufflation of volatile anesthetics would provide improved conditions for surgery of the nose, mouth and throat.
 With this in mind, he developed a laryngoscope designed for the sole purpose of tracheal intubation.
 Similar to Jackson's device, Janeway's instrument incorporated a distal light source.
 Unique however was the inclusion of batteries within the handle, a central notch in the blade for maintaining the tracheal tube in the midline of the oropharynx during intubation, and a slight curve to the distal tip of the blade to help guide the tube through the glottis.
 The success of this design led to its subsequent use in other types of surgery.
 Janeway was thus instrumental in popularizing the widespread use of direct laryngoscopy and tracheal intubation in the practice of anesthesiology.